by Robert S. Dinsmoor

 53. Bring along all your drugs, or a list of them, the next time you visit the doctor.
 That way the doctor can look at possible drug interactions and side effects and possibly recommend newer, more effective drugs.

 54. When you pick up a prescription or OTC drug, be sure to ask the pharmacist about any of its possible side effects or drug interactions.

 55. Consider a cane.
 A cane can relieve stress on the joints of the leg, can help strengthen weakened leg muscles, and can increase your stability as you walk.

 56. Install a plastic seat and nonskid mats in your bath or shower, and use liquid soap instead of a bar of soap.
-Aids for Arthritis and Sammons Preston carry products that can make bathing easier and safer.
+Aids for Arthritis and Patterson Medical carry products that can make bathing easier and safer.

 57. Install handrails next to the toilet and tub to make standing up and sitting down easier.

 58. Place nonslip pads under the rugs in your home.